LeoLi225/LDY/docs/Leo.md

 ### **1-5.
 Connect to Discord server**
-##### As an example, let's add the most famous MEE6 bot among Discord bots.
+##### As an example, let's add the famous MEE6 bot.
 Click Add to Server.
 ![3](https://user-images.githubusercontent.com/90579221/161699839-03633047-7ac1-4303-8d3e-a07c3c1d6b38.png)

 ### **1-6.
 Grant bot admin privileges**
-##### First, select my Discord server to which you want to add the bot and click the Continue button.
+##### First, select the Discord server you want to add the bot and click the Continue button.
 ##### You can successfully add the Discord bot to the server by checking to enable admin privileges and clicking OK.
 ![1](https://user-images.githubusercontent.com/90579221/161699990-8c8f568e-b003-4eb9-a8ff-78f7a2778353.png)
 ![2](https://user-images.githubusercontent.com/90579221/161699996-5118bd6f-2319-412a-b741-daa9cdcdb816.png)

 ### **1-7.
 Check the added Discord bot**
 ##### See which Discord chat room participants are online.
-If the bot has been added, you have successfully added the bot to the server.
+If you're able to see that the bot is online, you have successfully added the bot to the server.
 ![4](https://user-images.githubusercontent.com/90579221/161700554-35cb7be9-7007-4a30-aef9-c92299fcd177.png)

 ---
 ## **2. How to use the Discord Bot**

 ### **2-1.
 Check Discord Bot Commands**
 ##### To use the basic Discord bot, just enter the '/' command.
-The below image is a command of MEE6, a Discord bot, and the commands of the Discord bot may be different.
+The below image is a command of MEE6, a Discord bot, and the commands of Discord bots may be different.
 ![1](https://user-images.githubusercontent.com/90579221/161701402-51eaa246-a820-4db1-894e-14a366eea4f2.png)
 >[More commands](https://www.streamscheme.com/discord-commands/)